jbgo/chasqui/README.md

 You can have as many subscribers as you like, but __each subscriber must have its own unique queue name__.

+### Running Sidekiq subscribers

 Here is how you can run the subscriber as a sidekiq worker:

     sidekiq -r subscriber.rb

+For more information on running Sidekiq, please refer to the [Sidekiq documentation](https://github.com/mperham/sidekiq).

+### Running Resque subscribers

 To run the resque worker, you first need to create a Rakefile.